 R. Michael Hendrix, an IDEO partner, co-leads the Boston studio.
 Together, with Colin Raney, the dynamic duo use their complementary strengths to guide a world-class creative community.
 (Think: Starsky & Hutch, Hall & Oates, or maybe peanut butter & jelly.)
 The two also share responsibility for the Boston studio’s talent, culture, and financial health.

 Michael personally contributes creative direction and strategy to a diverse portfolio including innovative services, brands and products for fashion, furnishings, food, B2B, CPG, legal drugs, transportation and even the Feds.

-Michael’s career has spanned advertising, in-house design, design education, design management and executive leadership.
-An accomplished graphic designer, he has received upwards of 50 awards from the major U.S. design associations and publications including the One Show, Type Directors Club, Print, How, and Communication Arts.
-His work is part of the permanent collection at the Cooper-Hewitt, National Design Museum and the Denver Art Museum.
+He started as a junior art director in the grunge rock era.
+Since then he got a haircut and has worked in advertising, in-house design, design education, design management and on executive teams.
+An accomplished graphic designer, he has received over 50 awards from the major U.S. design associations and publications and his work is in the permanent collection of the Cooper-Hewitt, National Design Museum and the Denver Art Museum.

 Consumer experience design